LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 ### Explore a Wikidata Item

-Locate the Wikidata page of the city you were born in.
+Locate the Wikidata page of the city or country you were born in.
 Look for the population.

 - Has the population changed over time?
 Some wikidata pages appear in multiple languages.
 - Are the aliases and data similar between Wikidata and the various Wikipedia entries in different languages?